ddbj/www/policies-e.md

   1. If the operation of our services is transferred to a third party due to change in the status of the online service operations or other situations, we shall announce the transfer of service on our website.
 If you do not agree to such transfer, you may stop to using our services.
 If you use our services after the notification, you are deemed to have agreed to the transfer of our services and any succession of involved rights and obligations.

 #### Use of Web Browsers {#web-browsers}
-We recommend to use our online service with the latest version of [Chrome](https://www.google.com/chrome/ ), [Firefox](https://www.mozilla.org/en-US/firefox/all/#product-desktop-release) and [Edge](https://www.microsoft.com/en-us/edge).
+We recommend to use our online service with the latest version of [Chrome](https://www.google.com/chrome/), [Firefox](https://www.mozilla.org/en-US/firefox/all/#product-desktop-release) and [Edge](https://www.microsoft.com/en-us/edge).

 ### Data Usage {#data-use}
 Unless otherwise restricted by an Individual Terms of Use, data provided by Center may be freely used, redistributed and modified.
-  1. [INSDC](/insdc-e.html) data may be freely used, redistributed and modified in accordance with the [INSDC Policy](https://www.insdc.org/policy/ ).
+  1. [INSDC](/insdc.html) data may include data whose use is subject to conditions arising from third-party patents, copyrights, or other intellectual property rights, or from rights relating to access and benefit-sharing of genetic resources, among others.
+The User shall, at their own responsibility, verify and comply with any applicable conditions.
-  1. Japanese Genotype-phenotype Archive (JGA) data shall be used in compliance with the [NBDC Human Data Sharing Guidelines](https://humandbs.dbcls.jp/en/guidelines/data-sharing-guidelines ).
+  1. Japanese Genotype-phenotype Archive (JGA) data shall be used in compliance with the [NBDC Human Data Sharing Guidelines](https://humandbs.biosciencedbc.jp/en/guidelines/data-sharing-guidelines).
-  1. AMED Genome group sharing Database (AGD) data shall be used in compliance with the [NBDC Human Data Group Sharing Guidelines](https://humandbs.dbcls.jp/en/guidelines/data-sharing-guidelines).
+  1. AMED Genome group sharing Database (AGD) data shall be used in compliance with the [NBDC Human Data Group Sharing Guidelines](https://humandbs.biosciencedbc.jp/en/guidelines/data-sharing-guidelines).
   1. [Third-party data provided by Center](#third-party-data) shall be used in accordance with terms of use of these data.

 ### Disclaimer {#disclaimer}